bcgov/fasstrshiny/CODE_DESIGN.md

 Most sections of fasstrshiny related to families of functions within fasstr.

+## Organization
+Each panel of the app has a corresponding section in both the server.R and the ui.R scripts.
+Interactively built UI elements are at the *top* of the server.R script under "UI elements".
+Non-interactively built UI elements are in their corresponding section in the ui.R script.
+Functions for building commonly used inputs are in the global.R script.
+Functions used for generic, non-shiny specific, tasks are in utils.R script in the fasstrshiny R folder.

+The ui.R script has each panel built as a separate `fluidRow()` which is then combined in the the UI at the bottom of the script under "Combine".
+In this section, the menu is created and the panels and tabs are assembled.
+Note that each section needs to be created in the menu, which then links to dashboard body, which includes the `fluidRow()` object.

 ## Inputs

 Many inputs are the same among sections in fasstrshiny because they related to